taesoosong/taesoosong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in City and Regional Planning at the University of California, Berkeley, and **on the 2025–2026 academic job market.** My research examines **how housing and land use policies structure inequality at the intersections of race, immigration, and class**, integrating quantitative and geospatial analysis with qualitative approaches to explain how institutions reproduce housing stratification at scales.
+Candidate in City and Regional Planning at the University of California, Berkeley, and **on the 2025–2026 academic job market.** My research examines **how housing and land use policies structure inequality at the intersections of class, race, and immigration**, integrating quantitative and geospatial analysis with qualitative approaches to explain how institutions reproduce housing stratification at scales.

 For more information about my research and publications, please see my [**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/CV_SONG_Taesoo.pdf).